okyeron/fates/install/norns/Norns_disk_image_install.md

 # Important - Updates
 If you are running the norns software prior to 200218 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.

-You will need to update manually.
-See [here for update info](https://github.com/fates-project/norns/releases/)

-If you have 200218 or later, the norns menu option for SYSTEM > UPDATE should work normally.
+Back up your work and flash with the new disk images below.

+Starting with Norns Update 220306 or 220321 - A new disk image is required.

 # Installing from disk image
 ***For Fates v1.8 pcb or later***